BooleanFunctionalSynthesis/c2syn/README.md

 -----
 Download the code using git clone

+The code uses ABC [https://github.com/berkeley-abc/abc], Dsharp [https://github.com/QuMuLab/dsharp] and BFSS [https://github.com/BooleanFunctionalSynthesis/bfss] as libraries and the downloaded code contains the source code for these libraries.

 To make:

 To make c2syn, we first need to make the libraries it is dependent on.
 This can be done by running the install.sh script or